Key benefits of open-plan offices

 Harder to have private conversations

 A related disadvantage of having discussions held more publicly is that an organization may not want all employees to become aware of issues immediately.
 While there are key advantages of having employees involved in strategic decisions, there may still be some decisions that you want to privately decide among a small group of individuals before more widely disseminating the information within the company.
 Having public discussions preemptively may cause uncertainty within the firm.
 Even if meetings are held in private conference rooms, having employees working on private issues on computers surrounded by others, may cause the information to gradually leak out.

 IT is also important to recognize that not all employees like working in a shared open-plan environment.
 Having an office may be considered a perk of the job, and taking that away to replace the setup with an open plan environment may cause the feeling of loss of status.

 Greater access to management may reduce attention on bigger picture decisions

 Finally, the greater access that employees have to management – the possibility of stopping by to ask questions, can potentially be a big distraction from larger strategic issues of the organization.
-While there are many benefits of reducing the barrier for lower employees to discuss their questions with management, a balance is also important – if too much of managerial time is spent focused on dealing with employee-related questions or concerns, it may cause management to loose focus on some other key issues impacting the company.
+While there are many benefits of reducing the barrier for lower employees to discuss their questions with management, a balance is also important – if too much of managerial time is spent focused on dealing with employee-related questions or concerns, it may cause management to lose focus on some other key issues impacting the company.